 Move the Tagging Window by clicking its background and drag the window.

 Which sections appear in the Tagging Window and the order in which they appear can be changed through the MailTags preferences in the Appearance tab.
 To remove a section from the window uncheck it.
 Drag section up and down the list to change the order that they appear in the Tagging Window.

 If MailTags is being navigated using just the keyboard, specific sections of the window can be called up using shortcuts.
 Keywords, Tickle dates and Notes can be added without using the complete tagging window.
 For specific shortcuts, see “Shortcuts - Using MailTags from the Keyboard”.

 In the Tagging Window, Keywords can be added by clicking them in the keyword list, or by starting to type the keyword and using autocomplete.
 A single message can have many keywords.
 Manage the “Prefered Keywords” list in the Keywords setting.

-To see keyword lists, switch between the various keyword groups (Keywords, Labels and Finder Tags) by clicking on the name for each group, Group lists can be combined by holding the shift key and clicking on multiple keyword groups.
+To see keyword lists, switch between the various keyword groups (Keywords and Labels) by clicking on the name for each group, Group lists can be combined by holding the shift key and clicking on multiple keyword groups.